Pathfinder - The Monk Handbook

-- Snapping Turtle Shell: An extra +1 to AC still isn't much, but it applies to your AC/touch AC/flat-footed AC, which is pretty great. -4 to critical hit confirmations against you won't matter much, but it certainly feels comforting.
+- Snapping Turtle Shell: An extra +1 to AC still isn't much, but it applies to your AC/touch AC/flat-footed AC, which is nice. -4 to critical hit confirmations against you won't matter much, but it certainly feels comforting.

-helpful, the CMD bonus is situational, and critical hits aren't something that
+helpful, the CMD bonus is situational, critical hits aren't something that

 - Tiger Claws: Your Base Attack Bonus will be

 lower than your best attacks with Flurry of Blows because flurry pretends

 that you have 1/1 BAB, but Monks actually have 2/3 BAB.
 Bull rushing an enemy

 and not being able to follow them actively hurts you because you can't full